Aggressive Knoxville Burn Injury Lawyers

 • 3% Chemical

-Of the 3,275 fire/smoke inhalation fatalities, 2,745 deaths were due to residential fires, 310 from vehicle crash fires, and 220 from other sources.
-One civilian fire death due to fire occurs every 2 hours and 41 minutes.
+Of the 3,800 fire/smoke inhalation fatalities, 680 were vehicle fires.
+One civilian fire death due to fire occurs every 2 hours and 17 minutes.

 How are burn injuries classified?